Equal Pay and Flexible Working Bill [HL]

 Groups Affected

-- Employment Tribunals: Will see an increased workload due to potential challenges resulting from the new provisions.
+- Courts and Employment Tribunals: Will have increased workload due to the new audit requirement and potential increase in cases.

 Powered by nyModel